NuttavichBig/NuttavichBig/README.md

 <h1 align="center">Hi, I'm Nuttavich Sirivijitkul</h1>
 <h3 align="center">A junior full stack developer who very passionate to be advance in this developer career path</h3>

+<h3 align="center">About me</h3>
+I hold a Bachelor of Engineering in Food Engineering.
+However I realized my passion lies in technology and problem-solving.
+This led me to transition into software development.
+I am eager to leverage my analytical and engineering background to develop innovative solutions in the tech industry.

 - 🌱 I’m currently learning **React, Typescript, NextJS**

 - 📫 How to reach me **nuttavich.si@gmail.com**